JCMexplains/writing-for-success-2023/textbook.md

 |Y|y|
 |Z|z|

-The terms "uppercase" and "lowercase" come from the history of printing: text used to be printed with small metal blocks for each letter, arranged into words and sentences.
-The capital letters were kept in the upper shelf of a type case and the small letters were kept in the lower shelf of the case.
+The terms "uppercase" and "lowercase" come from the history of printing: text used to be printed with small metal letters arranged into words and sentences.
+The letters were kept in a special case; the capital letters were kept on the upper shelf (the "uppercase") and the small letters were kept on the lower shelf (the "lowercase").

 The history of letter cases in English is fascinating; you can read more here: https://en.wikipedia.org/wiki/Letter_case